Cuttack: Pilgrimage sites

-Cuttack Chandi Temple
+Kataka Chandi Mandir

-Dedicated to the Goddess Chandi, the presiding deity of Cuttack.
-The Cuttack Chandi Temple is located in proximity to the banks of the Mahanadi River.
+Dedicated to the Goddess Chandi, the presiding deity of Cuttack, the Kataka Chandi Mandir is located in proximity to the banks of the Mahanadi River.
 It is famous for its annual Durga Puja and Kali Puja festivals.
-The Durga Puja festivities are prominent in Maa Katak Chandi temple, which takes place for 16 days starting from the dark fortnight of Ashwina Krishna Ashtami till Ashwina Shukla Navami and Vijayadashami.
+The Durga Puja festivities are prominent in Maa Kataka Chandi mandir, which takes place for 16 days starting from the dark fortnight of Ashwina Krishna Ashtami till Ashwina Shukla Navami and Vijayadashami.
 The goddess, popularly called Maa Kataka Chandi, sits and rules in the heart of the ancient city.
-Gada Chandi Temple, situated within the premises of the Barabati Fort, is one of the oldest temples in Cuttack and is believed to be the older temple of Cuttack Chandi before her shift to the present Cuttack Chandi Temple.
+Gada Chandi Mandir, situated within the premises of the Barabati Fort, is one of the oldest temples in Kataka and is believed to be the older temple of Kataka Chandi before her shift to the present Kataka Chandi Mandir.

 Dhabaleshwar Temple

-Dedicated to the worship of Lord Shiva, Dhabaleswar Temple is situated on an exotic island in the Mahanadi River and is embellished with stone carvings that date back to the early 10th and 11th centuries.
+Dedicated to the worship of Lord Shiva, Dhabaleswar Temple is situated on an island in the Mahanadi River and is embellished with stone carvings that date back to the early 10th and 11th centuries.
 The island is connected to the mainland on the other side by a suspension bridge, which is the first and only of its kind in the state.